-Our scanSYNC Generic 2D kit offers a simple yet efficient way for counting and registration with barcodes.
+Our scanSYNC Inventory 2D kit offers a simple yet efficient way for counting and registration with barcodes.

 The scanning process starts with entering a reference.
 This can be a location, order number or other reference.
 After this step you are going through a loop of scanning a barcode and entering the quantity.
 The quantity input can be done directly via the numeric keypad.
 When finished with this reference you are able to step back and go on with the next reference, or step back again to the main menu.
 From here you can send all registered data from the terminal to the PC.
 Each record holds the date and time of scan as the PX-36 terminal has an internal Real Time Clock (RTC).

 The received file on the PC is in SSV format (Semicolon Separated Values).
 From here it can be picked up for further processing.This scanner kit contains:

 - Opticon PX-36 2D scanner with numeric keypad, including battery and handstrap;